PyroMikeGit/SuperKaizoIronMON/README.md

 ### Emerald

+- NOTE: These rules are still being worked on.
+Expect an update in the near future.
 1. Must beat Mauville Gym before leaving
 2. Must beat Fortree Gym as soon as you can when you visit; avoid trainers while getting Devon Scope
 3. [work in progress] The 3 hidden items on the beach (Route 104 - South) are allowed to be picked up